What curriculum do you follow?

 What subjects are taught for IGCSE?

-All students study the core IGCSE subjects of English, Mathematics and Science, and make optional choices from the following subjects: Thai, Mandarin, French, Japanese, Biology, Chemistry, Physics, Art, History, Religious Studies, Business Studies, Economics, Drama, Statistics, English Literature, Music, Geography, Information and Communication Technology, Computer Studies and PE.
+All students study the core IGCSE subjects of English, Mathematics and Science, and make optional choices from the following subjects: Thai, Mandarin, French, Japanese, Biology, Chemistry, Physics, Art, History, Religious Studies, Business Studies, Economics, Drama, Statistics, English Literature, Music, Geography, Computer Science and PE.

 WHAT SUBJECTS DOES THE SCHOOL OFFER IN THE SIXTH FORM?

-A/AS Level: Accounting, Applied Information Communication Technology, Art and Design, Biology, Business Studies, Chemistry, Classical Studies, Computer Science, Economics, English Literature, Geography, History, Mathematics and Further Maths, Media Studies, Modern Foreign Languages, Music Technology, Music, Physical Education, Physics, Psychology and Travel and Tourism.
+Art and Design, Biology, Business Studies, Chemistry, Computer Science, Economics, English Literature, Geography, History, Mathematics and Further Maths, Media Studies, Japanese, Mandarin, French, Music, Physical Education, Physics, Psychology and Travel and Tourism.

 AT WHAT STAGE DOES A STUDENT MAKE THEIR SUBJECT CHOICES FOR IGCSE?

-Students will decide on their study options at the end of Shell (Year 9).
+Students will decide on their study options during Term 1 of Shell (Year 9).